Are you wondering how to take your first steps as a solo traveller? A solo cruise may be the answer.

 5. There are ready-made groups of solo travellers

 Many cruise lines host events for solo travellers.
-Norwegian Cruises have gone one step further and have a dedicated lounge for single travellers booked into one of their Studio Lounges.
+Norwegian Cruises has gone one step further and has a dedicated lounge for single travellers booked into one of their Studio cabins.

 6. Cruising as a single means that you don’t have to dine alone